 RgZ Foundation – Fostering unhindered development

 Dufry also donated to Foundation RgZ, which is supporting the development, way of life and social integration of children, teenagers and adults with movement disorders, development problems and mental and / or multiple disabilities.
 Over 2,700 children, young people and adults are fostered, taught and supported by the 280 RgZ employees in the greater Zurich area every year.

 Rio de Janeiro, Brazil – Helping to build the future of young teenagers

-Over the 25 years that this program has run, it has proved to be a great success.
+Over the 25 years that this program has run, it has proven to be a great success.
 Employability rates usually reach high levels for participating students and since Dufry started its collaboration, over 730 teenagers have benefited.
-And, whilst during 2020 the education activity was canceled due to the pandemic, Dufry is determined to keep supporting this program.
+Whilst during 2020 the education activity was suspended due to the pandemic, Dufry remained determined to keep supporting this program.

 Mind – for better mental health

 As we come to the end of our three year partnership with Mind and its sister charities SAMH in Scotland and Inspire in Northern Ireland, we are proud to have been able to make a real difference across all four nations of the United Kingdom in the campaign for better mental health.
 It has never been more important to take care of mental health, with around a third of people in the UK saying their mental health has deteriorated since March 2020.
 One in six people have accessed mental health services for the first time during the pandemic and through our fundraising we have helped Mind, SAMH and Inspire to provide life-changing information, advice and support so that people can make their own choices and access the treatment and support that is right for them.